spacetelescope/rad/CONTRIBUTING.rst

    .. note::

-      We encourage you to make your initial clode using SSH, as shown above.
+      We encourage you to make your initial clone using SSH, as shown above.
       Rather than HTTPS.
 This will make it easier for you to push any changes you make back to your fork later.
 If you need help setting up SSH keys, see the `GitHub documentation on SSH keys <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account>`_.